metagov/journal/_posts/2025-08-09-metagov-journal.md

 Publishing a living institution is therefore both an archival act and a participatory one.
 It preserves knowledge for future study, while inviting ongoing interaction from the community—-whether through commentary, supplemental data, or linked projects.

+We need an accounting of the people.

+## How do we handle concept pieces?

 # Aliveness
 <!--A simple test of aliveness.-->
 The institution is considered alive if it publishes at least 1 accepted submission per year.
 See the active website and submissions visible at [https://journal.metagov.org](https://journal.metagov.org) and on [OpenReview](https://journal.metagov.org).